 However, you have modified their viewing habits and are now focusing on other channels you have found lately.

 In this instance, YouTube will show video suggestions from the channels you’ve recently interacted with.
-It will also likely propose videos from the first channel towards the bottom of your stream.
+It will also likely propose videos from the first channel toward the bottom of your stream.
 However, if you start interacting with the initial channel again, it will bring the channel’s suggestions to the top of your feed.

-This implies that YouTube creators will need help providing their material to subscribers.
+It implies that YouTube creators will need help providing their material to subscribers.
 As a result, users can no longer use their YouTube subscriber count to gauge their performance because it needs an objective approach to anticipate or calculate overall views.

 - Private Account Restrictions and Real-Time Updates:

 Users may notice that the YouTube subscriber count displayed on their channel differs from that in Analytics.
-This is due to YouTube’s inability to update its real-time channel stats.
+It is due to YouTube’s inability to update its real-time channel stats.
 It takes 48 hours for the platform to update the data on its Analytics dashboard to verify the new subscribers’ legitimacy.

 Furthermore, the Subscribers List in Creator Studio will only show the number of subscribers whose subscriptions have been made public.
 The list of subscribers for new YouTube users is set to private by default.
 Users have the option of making this subscription list public.
 As a result, one’s Analytics can only keep track of these.